anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Limitations

-The mechanism described in this document presumes the availability of the pledge and the registrar-agent to communicate with another.
+The mechanism described in this document presumes the ability of the pledge and the registrar-agent to communicate with another.
 This may not be possible in constrained environments where, in particular, power must be conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
 This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the registrar-agent is similarly presumed to be unavailable for certain periods of time.